vmray/ms-defender-azure/README.md

 ![06](Images/06.png)

-- After setting only the necessary permissions, click the `Grant admin consent for ...` button to approve permissions.
+> After setting only the necessary permissions, click the `Grant admin consent for` button to approve permissions.

 ![07](Images/07.png)

-- We need secrets to access programmatically.
-For creating secrets
+> We need secrets for programmatic access.
+Here's how to create them.
-  - Click `Manage->Certificates & secrets` tab
+> - Click `Manage > Certificates & secrets` tab.
-  - Click `Client secrets` tab
+> - Click `Client secrets` tab.
-  - Click `New client secret` button
+> - Click `New client secret` button.
-  - Enter description and set expiration date for secret
+> - Enter description and set expiration date for secret.

 ![08](Images/08.png)

-- Use Secret `Value` and `Secret ID` to configure connector.
+> Use Secret `Value` and `Secret ID` to configure connector.

 ![09](Images/09.png)